Skyfall: Filming

 Mendes confirmed that China would feature in the film, with shooting scheduled for Shanghai and "other parts" of the country.
 Logan asserted that they deliberately sought locations that were "in opposition" to London, with an exotic quality as "places for Bond to be uncomfortable".
 Scenes with the principal actors were not filmed on location in Shanghai, but in the UK.
 The Virgin Active pool in London's Canary Wharf acted as Bond's hotel pool, Ascot Racecourse stood in for Shanghai Pudong International Airport, and London's Broadgate Tower was used as the entrance and lobby of the Shanghai office building.
 The Golden Dragon casino in Macau was constructed on a sound stage at Pinewood Studios, with 300 floating lanterns and two 30-foot-high dragon heads lighting the set.
 The production received permission to shoot second unit aerial footage of Shanghai from a helicopter loaned by the Chinese government.
 The first official image from the film was released on 1 February 2012, showing Craig on set at Pinewood within a recreation of a Shanghai skyscraper.

 The lair of villain Silva was inspired by Hashima, an abandoned island off the coast of Nagasaki, Japan.
-In the film, the fictionalized island is located near Macau.
+In the film, the fictionalised island is located near Macau.
 Mendes explained that the sequence was created with a combination of large sets of the city streets and computer-generated establishing shots.
 The Hashima setting was included after Craig met with Swedish film-maker Thomas Nordanstad while shooting The Girl with the Dragon Tattoo in Stockholm.
 Nordanstad, who produced a short 2002 documentary on the island entitled Hashima, recalled Craig taking extensive notes during the meeting, but was unaware of his interest in it until Skyfall was released.

 The film was later converted into the IMAX format for projection in IMAX cinemas.
 Deakins was unaware that the film was to be released on IMAX until after he had made the decision to shoot the film with the Arri Alexa cameras, and was unhappy with the IMAX tests made from his footage as the colours "didn't look great".
 After exploring the IMAX system further and discovering that the IMAX Corporation was using their proprietary re-mastering process, Deakins had further tests made without the process and found that "the images looked spectacular on the big IMAX screen", quelling his doubts about the format.